-Legal Research I
+Legal Research I, Law 1051

-Law 1051 Credit hours: 1 Course frequency: Each Fall Prerequisites: None Corequisite: Legal Communication I
+Credit hours: 1 Course frequency: Each Fall Prerequisites: None Corequisite: Legal Communication I

 Legal research is an essential part of practicing law.
 This course provides an overview of the process of legal research, introducing authoritative sources of law produced by the three branches of government: executive, judicial, and legislative.
-This course has been approved as a Distance Education course.
+This course has been approved to be offered in a distance education format

-Legal Research II
+Legal Research II, Law 1053

-Law 1053 Credit hours: 1 Course frequency: Each Spring

-Prerequisites: Legal Communication I and Legal Research I Corequisite: Legal Communication II
+Credit hours: 1 Course frequency: Each Spring Prerequisites: Legal Communication I and Legal Research I Corequisite: Legal Communication II

 Legal research is a process used to determine what the law is in order to support a legal conclusion.
 This course continues to build legal research skills, with an emphasis on developing a legal research strategy.
-This course has been approved as a Distance Education course.
-Enrollment in the Distance Education section(s) of this course is limited to students who receive a C+ or better in Legal Research I.
+This course has been approved to be offered in a distance education format.
+Enrollment in a distance education section of this course is limited to students who receive a C+ or better in Legal Research I.